Eth 2.0 Economics

 Validating and earning rewards is not a free lunch.
 There are many things to consider for one to become a validator.
 These factors will be considered by every validator when contemplating if the staking rewards are "worth it".
 They are:

-- Beacon Node: similar to running geth/parity today
+- Beacon Node: similar to running geth/parity today, will want to run 1 of these.

 - The user must acquire the necessary 32 Ether either via purchase or mining.